D10DE/WinTimeShifer/README.md

 It means that your increment may cause bigger or smaller time shift than you have set.
 That's why you should to test the script first with smaller parameters.
 Otherwise your time can be changed too fast or too slow.
 For example, in my case incr = 0.1 caused 300 ms shift per step approx and -0.6 caused the same 300 ms shift but for decreasing the time.

+Also you should set CScript as default scripting host by command in CMD wscript.exe //H:cscript

+And then you can run the script in CMD.